-Objective: The goal of this project is to better understand associations between parental involvement and education outcomes for high school students at risk for emotional and behavioral disorder (EBD).
+Objective: The goal of this project was to better understand associations between parental involvement and education outcomes for high school students at risk for emotional and behavioral disorder (EBD).

 Study Description: As a group, youth with EBD experience high rates of dropout and juvenile arrest, and poorer academic performance when compared to youth without disabilities and those in other disability groups.
-While it has been widely documented that parental involvement plays an important role in the education outcomes of younger children, there is limited research on the types of parental involvement activities that are key to improving education outcomes among high school youth, including those with EBD.
-The current project will address this gap by using data from a nationally representative dataset to explore relationships between parental involvement and proximal and distal education outcomes for students with and without risk for EBD.
+While it has been widely documented that parental involvement plays an important role in the education outcomes of younger children, there is limited research on the types of parental involvement activities that are key to improving education outcomes among high school students, including those with EBD.
+This project addressed this gap by using data from a nationally representative dataset to explore relationships between parental involvement and proximal and distal education outcomes for students with and without risk for EBD.

-Scope: The project will use data from the HSLS:2009, a nationally representative, longitudinal study.
+Scope: The project used data from the HSLS:2009, a nationally representative, longitudinal study.
 HSLS:2009 data were collected from high school students and their parents, beginning in 2009 when students were in ninth grade and continuing in 2012, 2013, and 2016.
-Data from 12,692 students and their parents will be used for the current study.
-Of these students, 2,010 are identified as at risk for EBD based on parents' reports of their behavior.
+Data from 12,692 students and their parents were used for the current study.
+Of these students, 2,010 were identified as at risk for EBD based on parents' reports of their behavior.